 Per- and polyfluoroalkyl substances (PFAS) are a family of man-made chemicals that repel oil and water and are used across a range of industries and consumer products -- including food packaging, waterproof clothing and upholstery, and at high concentrations in Class B firefighting foam (used for flammable liquid fires).
 They are associated with a range of adverse health effects, including immune, reproductive, and developmental impacts and increased risk of testicular and kidney cancer.
 Other potential sources of PFAS exposure include military bases, airports, landfills, wastewater treatment facilities, and other industrial or manufacturing facilities.
-A national monitoring survey in 2013-2015 found more detections of PFAS in California drinking water sources than any other state.
+A national monitoring survey in 2013-2015 found more detections of PFAS in California drinking water sources than any other state, and a 2023 EPA report shows extensive contamination nationwide (see Environmental Working Group's mapping tool for California data).
 Remediation of PFAS contamination is technically challenging due to its unique characteristics.